ToadDeveloper/Toad/README.md

-# Toad 11 Update With Jenkins
+# Toad update with Jenkins
-# Now With Polling from Jenkins
+# Now with polling from Jenkins
-# Now with project chain!
+# Now with project chain
-#quick update dfdsfsdf